gripols/buslang/README.md

 I'm getting around to building a version that's actually good, with some additional features on top.
 Here's what version 2 will look like:

-- A JIT compiler written in pure C
+- ARM architecture support for JIT
-- Bus code conversion to C and vice versa
+- Buslang to C/C to Buslang
 - YT video explaining how it works and steps I took to creating it
 - Lambda calculus
-- Idk send a pr and if its cool I'll prob add it
+- Idk send a pr and if I like it I'll probably add it